NDJSec/NDJSec/README.md

 - 👋 Hi, I’m @NDJSec
 - 👀 I’m interested in Cybersecurity and Computer Networking.
 However, I enjoy all things IT and always look for a good challenge.
 - 🌱 I’m currently learning all things IT and Cybersecurity.
-Currently I am studing for my CCNA.
+Currently I am studing for my Security+ and CySA+.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at ndjsec13@gmail.com.